-Given its many uses, the Thule Chariot CrossThule Chariot Cross needs a sound suspension system, so it sports a leaf spring suspension, ensuring a smooth ride for joggers and passengers alike.
+Given its many uses, the Thule Chariot CrossThule Chariot Cross needs a sound suspension system so it sports a leaf spring suspension, ensuring a smooth ride for joggers and passengers alike.

 The Chariot Cross series’s biggest knock is that it can get a little hot in the passenger seat if the rain cover is set up.
-Users that also bike almost always have the rain cover set up to protect children from whatever muck the tires throw their way.
+Users that also bike almost always have the rain cover set up to protect children from whatever muck the wheels throw their way.